Air Algérie Flight 6289: Aftermath

-Crisis centres were immediately set up in Paris and Algiers.
+Crisis centres were immediately set up in Algiers and Paris.
 Government officials, including Interior Minister Moureddine Yazid Zerhouni and Transport Minister Abdelmalek Sellal, visited Tamanrasset to observe the crash site.
 A repatriation ceremony for the six French victims was held in Algiers.
-At least two of the victims were sent to Marseilles while the other four were flown to Paris.
+At least two of the victims were sent to Marseille while the other four were flown to Paris.

 Officials agreed to build a monument for the victims of the crash.
 A monument was later erected near the crash site of Flight 6289.
 Multiple events were also held to commemorate the victims of the crash.
-In the nearby Benmessaoud sports complex in Iméchouène, multiple mini-tournaments were held for the residents in the area.
-Special sponsorship would also be given to Mouloudia d'Adriane football club, which lost 14 members of the team in the crash.
-The Algerian Minister of Youth and Sports El-Hadi Ould Ali stated that "The state does not forget its children and full support will be given to this club so that it can return to the sports scene".
+In the nearby Ben Messaoud sports complex in Iméchouène, multiple mini-tournaments were held for the residents in the area.
+Special sponsorship would also be given to Mouloudia d'Adriane, the football club that lost 14 members of the team in the crash.
+Minister of Youth and Sports El Hadi Ould Ali stated that "The state does not forget its children and full support will be given to the club so that it can return to the sports scene".
 After the crash, the football club worked hard to promote multiple sport activities in Tamanrasset.

 In response to the crash, investigators issued a recommendation for the Algerian government to create an independent investigative body for aircraft accidents in the country.
-However, this recommendation was not enacted and as of 2022 there is still no independent aircraft accident investigation commission in Algeria.
+However, this recommendation was not enacted and as of 2024 there is still no independent aircraft accident investigation commission in Algeria.